semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

        12

-width will be ignored if used with numbers longer than the width
+the width will be ignored if used with numbers longer than the width

 ```python